yi-han/Filter/README.md

 IDA is the first self learning DDoS penetration tool created as part of my Master's thesis.

-IDA uses Deep Reinforcment Learning to establish a lower boundary of defence effectiveness for a given defender.
+It allows researches to evaluate the effectiveness of a proposed defence against an intelligent attacker.
+Traditionally network evaluation was performed through simulation against common attacks.

-Through exploration of different attacking strategies, IDA learns a policy designed to minimise the effectiveness of the network defender.
+Through Deep Reinforcment Learning, IDA learns a policy designed to minimise the effectiveness of the network defender, therefore IDA can be used to provide a defence metric.

-Using a black box design, IDA can adapt to any network defender and provided network topology to learn a tailored attack strategy through network interaction.
+Using a black box design, IDA will adapt to any network defender and learns a tailored attack strategy through network interaction.

 IDA was used to evaluate four different network defenders.
-When provided the same attacking resources IDA matched or outperformed the most damaging traditional DDoS attack pattern previously used against the defender.
-IDA identified a new vulnerability in the previously published MARL defender as it was able to investigate uncommon attack patterns.
+IDA was seen to match or outperform all common attack strategies that are commonly used for evaluation purposes.
+IDA identified a new vulnerability in the previously published MARL defender by committing a unique Pulse Attack.

 This repository is designed to allow the user to run IDA to evaluate Yau's Fair Throttle Defender.

-A detailed explanation of IDA can be found in the attatched draft publication or in Chapter 4 of the attatched thesis.
+A detailed explanation of IDA can be found in the included draft publication or in Chapter 4 of the included thesis.

 # Contents:
 thesis_jpattison.pdf - Thesis submission to the University of Melbourne - Mark 87